 Alexander Valley is one of the many picturesque sub-regions of Sonoma County, flanked on each side by mountains, with vineyards laid out as far as the eye can see on the valley floor.
 This region is further north, but also further inland than the Russian River Valley, which results in less marine influence, and therefore warmer weather.
-Still not as hot as Napa, the result is a climate that is perfect for Zinfandel in a riper style than the Russian River, but less ripe than Napa.
-One of the very first wines we ran on WineHeist was from Starry Night Winery, so it is always a pleasure to feature their wines, especially a wine like the 2011 Alexander Valley Zinfandel, which won a Gold Medal at the 2014 San Francisco Wine Competition.
+Not as hot as Napa.
+The result is a climate that is perfect for Zinfandel in a riper style than the Russian River, but less ripe than Napa.
+One of the very first wines we ran on WineHeist was from Starry Night Winery, so it is always a pleasure to feature their wines, especially a wine like the 2012 Alexander Valley Zinfandel.

-The 2011 Starry Night Alexander Valley Zinfandel is deep ruby in color, with a classic Zinfandel nose of red berries and jam, along with notes of cigar box and baking spice.
-The palate shows cherry, raspberry, and plum, along with a distinctive currant along with pepper and spice notes.
-This is an impeccably balanced Zinfandel, with wonderfully fresh flavors and a spicy, long finish.
-Its medium weight makes it perfect for Spring and Summer foods.
+The 2012 Starry Night Alexander Valley Zinfandel is deep ruby in color, with a classic Zinfandel nose of red berries and jam, along with notes of cigar box and baking spice.
+The palate is dense and rich with a LUSCIOUS finish and flavors of dark stone fruit, including ripe plum, dark cherry, cassis, hints of anise, exotic spice, and notes of white pepper.
+This is impeccably balanced Zinfandel.
+Its full-bodied style makes it perfect to enjoy all year-round.